zl-cheng/kthena/docs/kthena/docs/user-guide/autoscaler.md

 ##### Metrics Configuration
 - **metricName**: Name of the metric to monitor (e.g., `kthena:num_requests_waiting`)
 - **targetValue**: Target value for the specified metric, serving as the scaling threshold
-  - *Example*: Setting `targetValue: 10.0` for `kthena:num_requests_waiting` means the autoscaler will aim to maintain no more than 10 waiting requests per instance
+  - *Example*: Setting `targetValue: 10.0` for `kthena:num_requests_waiting` means the autoscaler aims to maintain no more than 10 waiting requests per instance

 ##### Tolerance Configuration
 - **tolerancePercent**: Defines the tolerance range around the target value before scaling actions are triggered